RiRah123/Ataxx/readme.md

 - Added a Player vs Computer mode which you can access through the settings menu.
 - I used a **SimpleNet** model help select moves that maximize the positive difference in total pieces between the two teams.
-  -I added vocalized feedback where the Computer responds with happy or sad voice message.
+- I added vocalized feedback where the Computer responds with happy or sad voice message.

 ### Level Creation Tool